Detect the Interactions that Matter in Matter: Geometric Attention for Many-Body Systems: Limitations and Future Work

 \section{Limitations and Future Work}

 The observed errors with \textsc{GeomAtt} are comparable but larger than those achieved with the latest generation of MPNNs architectures.
 While geometric attention builds a path to a more complete description of many-body systems and consequently yields a physically meaningful model, future work should focus on closing the gap in performance.
 Since our current network design was build with the motivation to demonstrate the applicability and properties of the conceptual idea, there is a lot of room for improvements.
-To increase performance, possible next steps include the construction of atom type dependent basis functions and the encoding of angular dependencies by using Bessel functions \cite{klicpera2020directional}.
+To increase performance, possible next steps include the construction of atom type dependent basis functions and the encoding of angular dependencies, e.g. using Bessel functions as proposed in Ref.~\cite{klicpera2020directional}.

 Even though \textsc{GeomAtt} can already be applied to molecules with over $50$ atoms (as demonstrated in the CG-CG interaction example), the quadratic scaling with the number of atoms ultimately prohibits targeting significantly larger systems.
 This performance bottleneck is inherent to attention mechanisms, but can be resolved using a growing selection of approximation techniques~\cite{choromanski2020rethinking, xiong2021nystr}.